MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ~~~
 {: .output}

 We are now on the second step of creating a commit.
 We have `added` our files to the staging area.
-In our case, we only have one file in the staging area, but we could add more if we needed.
+In our case, we only
+have one file in the staging area, but we could add more if we needed.

 To create the checkpoint, or commit, we will now use the `git commit` command.
-We add a `-m` after the command for "message."
+We add a `-m` after the command for "
+message."
 Whenever you create a commit, you should write a message about what the commit does.

 ~~~
 $ git commit -m "update readme to have instructions for developmental install"
 ~~~
 {: .bash}

-Now when we look at our log using `git log`, we see the commit we just made along with information about the author and the date of the commit.
+Now when we look at our log using `git log`, we see the commit we just made along with information about the author and
+the date of the commit.

 Let's continue to edit this readme to include more information.
-This is a file which will describe what is in this directory.
+This is a file which will describe what is in this
+directory.
 Open `README.md` in your text editor of choice and add the following to the end

 ~~~
 This package requires the following: